lymestack/SimpleAuth4Net/README.md

-# SimpleAuthNet
+# SimpleAuth for .NET

+**Note:** This project is an alpha version and this documentation is in draft form.

-SimpleAuthNet is a free and open-source project intended to solve the headache of getting user and role based authorization / authentication up and running in your .NET WebApi and client application.
+SimpleAuth for .NET is a free and open-source project intended to solve the headache of getting user and role based authorization / authentication up and running in your .NET WebApi and client application.

+The mission of this project is to provide small to medium sized businesses and organizations with a free, simple and fast-tracked infrastructure to support identity in an application powered by a .NET 9 WebApi backend to serve as a viable alternative to [expensive commercial products](./documentation/background.md#other-commercial-providers) and the complicated Microsoft's [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity) framework.

-## Why SimpleAuthNet
+## Why SimpleAuth?

 - Implementing Auth generally sucks
-- Alternative to Microsoft Identity
+- Alternative to Microsoft's ASP.NET Core Identity framework, which has a high learning curve
 - Free alternative to expensive Identity Management for small to medium sized entities
+- Get started with the real work in your app and stop fumbling around with auth implementations

-## What does SimpleAuthNet offer?
+## What does SimpleAuth offer?

+SimpleAuth is designed to be just that... simple...

+### The API

-The API offers two classifications of endpoints:
+[The API](./documentation/api.md) offers two classifications of endpoints:

-- Authentication / Registration / Password Reset - Public
+- Authentication / Registration / Password Reset - Public / Anonymous Endpoints
-- Administration Endpoints (Private) - Protected
+- Administration Endpoints (Private) - Protected by an "Admin" role

-The first version of this project uses Angular as a client application, but it's hopeful that I'll get other client front ends up and running using the WebApi as well including React, Vue, Blazor & ASP.NET MVC.
-Contributions of other front-end clients is encouraged as well.
+### Client Frontend

+So far, there are three client applications that I have authenticating with the API - Angular v18, React v18, and Vue v3.
+The Angular version of the front-end is more polished whereas the React and Vue apps aren't quiet as refined just yet.
+Contributions to support other front-end tech stacks are encouraged as well as improvements to the existing front-ends, especially in the React and Vue spaces.

-## How do I get started with SimpleAuthNet
+## How do I get started with SimpleAuth?

-Find out more about how to get started in the [SimpleAuthNet Documentation](./documentation/index.md).
+Find out more by checking out the docs.
+To get started with SimpleAuth for .NET on your local computer visit the  [Getting Started Guide](./documentation/index.md) for a guided walkthrough.